mOctave/blended-ships/README.md

 __Heavy Warships:__ Eagle (Falcon + Leviathan)
 __Fighters:__ _none yet_
 __Drones:__ _none yet_
+__Pleasure Craft:__ Flivver Lo-V, Hyperlight Shuttle

 Other planned ships include some Korath Automata splices, a splice of a Syndicate ship onto a Korath Raider variant, and versions of the Flivver and Shuttle that are not capable of hyperspace travel.

 ## Corporations

-This plugin adds two new corporations so far: Greenrock Shipyard Ltd. and Sirius Carcinogenics Corporation.
+This plugin adds two new corporations so far: Greenrock Shipyard Ltd. and Sirius Pyrotechnics Corporation.
 The first is a legitimate company based on Greenrock that in no way endorses or supports pirates.
 The second, however, is a complete joke.
 They run a small shipyard on Relic where they produce the Grackle, a thoroughly insane ship.

 ## Contributing